PantherPMO/voicedch-project/README.md

 # Voice Curated Archive

 The `voice-curated-archive` is a modern, voice-controlled digital museum interface.
-It is the frontend application for the Digital Cultural Heritage (DCH) monorepo.
+It is the frontend application for the Digital Cultural Heritage (DCH) repo.

 ## Key Technologies